inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 - Requests are created by someone who can cancel the request.
 - Requests are received by someone who can accept or decline the request.
-- Requests may require clarifications (i.e. a conversation) between the one making a request and the one(s) accepting/declining it.
+- Requests may require clarifications (i.e. a conversation) between the one creating the request and the one(s) accepting/declining it.
 - Requests may expire after a certain amount of time.

 ## Entities